DimohaZadira/SoundBoard_TG_bot/README.md

 Waits for user to send a message with `.mp3` file attached.
 Adds this file to storage system and assosiates it with <sound_name>.
 This sound will be available by this name.
 Following commands with the same <sound_name> will be ignored.
 If need to rewrite sound, use the `@delete_sound` command.

-If there is no file attached, responses "_Seems like there is no .mp3 file attached!_ 🧐" and does nothing else.
+If there is no file attached, responses "_Seems like there is no .mp3 file attached!_ ❌🧐" and does nothing else.

-If there are more than one file attached, responses "_Seems like there are too many files!_ 🤓" and does nothing else.
+If there are more than one file attached, responses "_Seems like there are too many files!_ ❌🤓" and does nothing else.

+If summary amount of disk space allocated for this user exceeds 100mb, responses "_Your disk space limit is reached!
+Try deleting some unused sounds first!_ ❌😢" and does nothing else.

+If everything is OK, responses "_Good job!
+Your sound has been successfully added!
+Try sending it to somebody using @play command!_ ✅😎".

 `@delete_sound <sound_name>`: